Wang-Qi-group/lab/docs/members/README.md

   Geyang Wang received the B.Eng. degree in Computer Science and Technology from Southern University of Science and Technology in 2019.

-  His research interests include Coding, Cryptography, Coding theory.
+  His research interests include Coding,  Coding theory.

   [[More Information](/members/gwang.md)] [[Personal Website](https://wang-gy.github.io)]